Indigenous peoples in Canada: Terminology

-Indian

-The Indian Act (R.S.C., 1985, c.
+The Indian Act (Revised Statutes of Canada (R.S.C.), 1985, c.
 I-5) sets the legal term Indian, designating that "a person who pursuant to this Act is registered as an Indian or is entitled to be registered as an Indian."
 Section 5 of the act states that a registry shall be maintained "in which shall be recorded the name of every person who is entitled to be registered as an Indian under this Act."
 No other term is legally recognized for the purpose of registration and the term Indian specifically excludes reference to Inuit as per section 4 of the act.

-Indian remains in place as the legal term used in the Canadian Constitution; however, its usage outside such situations can be considered offensive.

-Eskimo

 The term Eskimo has pejorative connotations in Canada and Greenland.
 Indigenous peoples in those areas have replaced the term Eskimo with Inuit, though the Yupik of Alaska and Siberia do not consider themselves Inuit, and ethnographers agree they are a distinct people.
 They prefer the terminology Yupik, Yupiit, or Eskimo.
 The Yupik languages are linguistically distinct from the Inuit languages, but are related to each other.
 Linguistic groups of Arctic people have no universal replacement term for Eskimo, inclusive of all Inuit and Yupik across the geographical area inhabited by them.

-Legal categories

 Besides these ethnic descriptors, Aboriginal peoples are often divided into legal categories based on their relationship with the Crown (i.e. the state).
 Section 91(24) of the Constitution Act, 1867 gives the federal government (as opposed to the provinces) the sole responsibility for "Indians, and Lands reserved for the Indians."
 The government inherited treaty obligations from the British colonial authorities in Eastern Canada and signed treaties itself with First Nations in Western Canada (the Numbered Treaties).
-It also passed the Indian Act in 1876 which governed its interactions with all treaty and non-treaty peoples.
+The Indian Act, passed by the federal Parliament in 1876, has long governed its interactions with all treaty and non-treaty peoples.

 Members of First Nations bands who are subject to the Indian Act are compiled on a list called the Indian Register, and such people are designated as status Indians.
-Many non-treaty First Nations and all Inuit and Métis peoples are not subject to the Indian Act.
-However, two court cases have clarified that Inuit, Métis, and non-status First Nations people, all are covered by the term Indians in the Constitution Act, 1867.
-The first was Re Eskimos in 1939 covering the Inuit, the second being Daniels v.
-Canada in 2013 which applies to Métis and non-status First Nations.
+Many non-treaty First Nations and all Inuit and Métis are not subject to the Indian Act.
+However, two court cases have clarified that Inuit, Métis, and non-status First Nations are all covered by the term Indians in the Constitution Act, 1867.
+The first was Reference Re Eskimos (1939), covering Inuit; the second was Daniels v.
+Canada (2013), which concerns Métis and non-status First Nations.